-- Manchester middle of England
+- Manchester is main hub for mid and north of England

-- Edinburgh capital of Scotland
+- Edinburgh International is in capital of Scotland

 - Delta